Reversing Medical Disease Clinic

 I am sure you see the different dialysis centers around your neighborhoods.
 In a center, the dialysis treatments are given either on Monday-‐Wednesday-‐Friday or Tuesday-‐Thursday-Saturday.
 One hemodialysis session can last anywhere from 3 hours (eg. small elderly lady) to 5 hours (eg. a large male).

 Peritoneal (per-‐it-‐toe-‐NEE-‐ul) (PD) dialysis is another way to remove waste products from your blood when your kidneys can no longer do the job adequately.
 The peritoneal area is the cavity below your diaphragm that contains your liver/stomach/ pancreas/intestines/gallbladder/ and urinary bladder.

 During peritoneal dialysis (PD), blood vessels lining your peritoneum (peritoneal membrane) do the job for the kidney arteries.
 A machine is used to warm and push cleansing fluid called dianeal (or dialysate-‐ which is a solution that contains glucose, potassium, salt, calcium, etc) into your peritoneum.
 A surgeon places a plastic tube called a Tenckhoff Catheter into your peritoneal cavity to make an ‘access’ so that the dianeal can flow easily into and out of your peritoneal space.
 As blood enters the lining of your peritoneum membrane it is near the dianeal fluid.
 There is a shift of urea/minerals/ glucose/water/etc.between this membrane.
 The excess water and waste products are then removed when the peritoneum is drained via the Tenckhoff Catheter into a separate bag or with extension tubing that is placed in the patient’s toilet.
 This whole process (pushing fluid in/filling the cavity/draining out of cavity)…..is called an “exchange.”

-So a dialysis prescription will tell the nurse how to program the PD machine for ‘X’ number of exchanges the dialysis patient must do to get good cleaning of his/her blood.
+A dialysis prescription will tell the nurse how to program the PD machine for ‘X’ number of exchanges the dialysis patient must do to get good cleaning of his/her blood.
 One exchange (or dialysis Rx): Fill time: 10-‐20 minutes to place the volume in your cavity.
-Dwell time: how long it takes to undergo the chemistry that I attempted to oversimplify for you above across the peritoneum membrane.
+Dwell time: how long it takes to undergo the chemical(s) shift across the peritoneum membrane.
 Drain time: another 20 minutes.
 In other words, a person can undergo 5-‐7 of these ‘exchanges’ in one day.

 There are various ways to receive PD.
 Acute schedule, chronic schedules CAPD, CCPD, NIPD or various combinations thereof.
 Below are the two most popular.